-While the US has partnerships with most ASEAN member states; it needs to do more to maintain influence in the region.
+The US has partnerships with most ASEAN member states.
+It needs to do more to maintain influence in the region.

 By Fiona Tang

-ASEAN partners of the US found themselves having to maintain relations with China as well.
+ASEAN partners of the US have to maintain relations with China as well.
 The US needs to engage ASEAN partners without jeopardising their ties with China.